pvdz/preval/tests/cases/normalize/pattern/assignment/obj/arr/rest/default_no_no__undefined.md

 - (todo) Deal with array spreads in arr mutation?
 - (todo) access object property that also exists on prototype? $array_slice
+- (todo) property on nullable; unreachable or hard error?
 - (todo) type trackeed tricks can possibly support static $array_slice